bugzmanov/nes_ebook/src/chapter_6_4.md

 Rendering sprites is somewhat similar, yet a bit easier.
 NES had an internal RAM for storing states of all sprites in the frame, so-called Object Attribute Memory (OAM).

 It had 256 bytes of RAM and reserved 4 bytes for each sprite.
-This gives an option of having 64 tiles on a screen simultaneously (but keep in mind that a single object on a screen usually consists of atleast 3-4 tiles).
+This gives an option of having 64 tiles on a screen simultaneously (but keep in mind that a single object on a screen usually consists of at least 3-4 tiles).

 CPU has to option of updating OAM Table:
 - using OAM Addr and OAM Data PPUT registers, updating one byte at a time.
-- bulk updating the whole table by transfering 256 bytes from CPU RAM using OAM DMA
+- bulk updating the whole table by transferring 256 bytes from CPU RAM using OAM DMA

 In comparison to background tiles, a sprite tile can be shown anywhere in a 256x240 screen.
 Each OAM record has 2 bytes reserved for X and Y coordinates, one byte is used to select a tile pattern from the pattern table.
 And the remaining byte specifies how the object should be drawn (for example, PPU can flip same tile horizontally or vertically)